port-labs/port-docs/docs/single-sign-on/onelogin.md

 Click `Save`.

 :::tip
-Most of the following steps involve editing the initial Port app you created, you can always go back to it by opening the admin console, and going to Applications -> Applications, the Port app will appear in the application list.
+Most of the following steps involve editing the initial Port app you created.
+Keep in mind you can always go back to it by opening the admin console and going to Applications -> Applications, the Port app will appear in the application list.
 :::

 ### Step #2: Configure your Onelogin application